 The chapter closes with a message exchange between the One Hand Clapping and the GSV Hence, Or Otherwise, confirming that Aneme was delivered on time, but expressing surprise that the Friendy Feature Set decided to take off so suddenly after delivered Aneme.

 Three members of the previously anonymous group known as the Cabal are revealed to be the GSV Hence, Or Otherwise, the LSV Some Revision Required and the LSV Thinking Things Through.
 All are now members of the Compass Alignment Group.

 Aneme has a brainwave and asks the One Hand Clapping to invite all the crew to join her for a meeting, including Ingeta and Sa-Aliten, to debate the way forward.
-Aneme states she wants to communicate a message to all of the Culture, without interference; before she agrees to reveal this message, she asks all the crew and the One Hand Clapping not to communicate with anybody outside the ship until they have come to a decision.
+Aneme states she wants to communicate a message to all of the Culture, without interference; before she agrees to reveal this message, she asks all the crew and the One Hand Clapping itselg not to communicate with anybody outside the ship until they have come to a decision.
 After a debate, the crew agree.

 17: Final Judgement [Top]

 Aboard the GCU One Hand Clapping, the crew are surprising to hear the GCU agreeing with Aneme's suspicions.
 The GCU considers the sudden arrival of the LSV Some Revision Required and the LSV Thinking Things Through telling, especially since the whereabouts of the two LSVs has not always been clear.